Green-H/Lucrypter/README.md

 # Lucrypter
-Lucrypter is a steganography encryptor and decrypter that allows to encrypt text messages within lossless image formats, it currently supports LSB encryption and PNG
+Lucrypter is a steganography encrypter and decrypter that allows to encrypt text messages within lossless image formats, it currently supports LSB encryption and PNG

 ## Usage
 ### Installation